Scaling Vision Transformers for Functional MRI with Flat Maps: Additional methods

 \subsection{Pretraining implementation details}

-We pretrain for 625K steps using AdamW ($\beta_1=0.9$, $\beta_2=0.95$) \cite{Loshchilov2017} with a batch size of 32, learning rate of 1.25e-4 (base learning rate 1e-3 scaled by \texttt{batch\_size} / 256), and weight decay 0.05.
-We apply learning rate warmup for 31K steps followed by cosine decay \cite{Loshchilov2016}.
-In total, the model sees 320M fMRI frames during pretraining, which is ${\sim}43$ effective epochs over our HCP training set.
+The default pretraining config is in Table~\ref{tab:pretrain_setting}.
+We use the AdamW optimizer \cite{Loshchilov2017} and cosine learning rate decay \cite{Loshchilov2016}.
+In total, the model sees 320M fMRI frames during pretraining, which is ${\sim}43$ effective epochs over our HCP-YA training set.
+We use linear learning rate scaling \cite{Goyal2017} ($\texttt{lr} = \texttt{base\_lr} \times \texttt{batch\_size} / 256$).
+We tuned the base lr for each input representation separately, resulting in values 1e-3 for flat and volume and 3e-4 for parcellation.
 We use repeated sampling \cite{Feichtenhofer2022,Hoffer2020} to improve data loading throughput.
 Each time an fMRI run is loaded from disk, we extract $4 \cdot N_t / 16$ random clips, where $N_t$ is the length of the run.
-The clips are then appended to an in-memory shuffle buffer, which we sample from to construct training batches.
-One pretraining run (ViT-B, $p_t = 2$, 88.6M encoder params, 99.2M total) takes ${\sim}27$ hours using 1 NVIDIA H100 GPU (16GB memory usage, 130ms/step).
+The clips are then appended to an in-memory shuffle buffer, which we sample from to construct training batches using WebDataset.